Brooklyn

 What to do when a death occurs in Brooklyn

-It can be very daunting knowing what to do first when a death occurs.
-When a death occurs in Brooklyn, the attending physician or the coroner must make the death determination.
+Knowing what to do first when a death occurs can be daunting.
+In Brooklyn, the attending physician or the coroner must determine the death.
 Suppose the deceased had a prepaid funeral plan or had expressed wishes.
 In that case, these can be implemented immediately, and you will need to locate the paperwork and contact the appropriate funeral home or cremation provider.

 If the death is sudden and/or the deceased had no funeral plan or life insurance, you may need to make some rather quick decisions about how to proceed.

-How much does a funeral cost in Brooklyn?
+How much does a funeral cost in Brooklyn, NY?

 Funeral homes are required to provide current retail price information by telephone.
-According to the law, any consumer entering a funeral home and making inquiries must be presented with a general price list (GPL).
-This must itemize the costs of funeral services and the merchandise for sale from a funeral director.
+Under the law, any consumer who enters a funeral home and makes inquiries must be presented with a general price list (GPL).
+This must itemize the costs of funeral services and the merchandise sold by a funeral director.

-We often get asked, ‘what is the cost of a funeral in Brooklyn?’ and this is unfortunately not a straightforward question to answer.
+We often get asked, ‘What is the cost of a funeral in Brooklyn?’ and this is unfortunately not a straightforward question to answer.
 Unlike many other trades and professions, average service charges can vary significantly.
-According to the National Funeral Directors Association, the average cost of a funeral with burial is $7,848 (2022), but this does not consider any cemetery fees.
+According to the National Funeral Directors Association, the average cost of a funeral with burial is $7,848, but this figure does not include cemetery fees.

-This is what can significantly add to the cost of a funeral as cemetery plot prices in Brooklyn can be quite expensive, as a single burial plot in Green-Wood Cemetery costs between $12,000 to $14,000.
+This can significantly increase the cost of a funeral, as cemetery plot prices in Brooklyn can be quite high.
+For example, a single burial plot in Green-Wood Cemetery costs between $12,000 and $14,000.

-In recent years there has been a greater demand for alternative and, indeed, more affordable funerals.
+In recent years, there has been a greater demand for alternative, more affordable funerals.
 The average cost for a funeral with cremation is $7,848.
-(NFDA 2022).
+(NFDA).

-The cost of a simple cremation (with no ceremony) can be under $1,000, so a meaningful and affordable funeral can be achieved for a fraction of the cost of an elaborate traditional funeral service.
+A simple cremation (with no ceremony) can cost under $1,000, so a meaningful and affordable funeral can be achieved for a fraction of the cost of an elaborate traditional funeral service.

-In order for a cremation to be performed, the legal next of kin must sign a cremation authorization form and a cremation permit must be issued.
+For cremation to proceed, the legal next of kin must sign a cremation authorization form, and a cremation permit must be issued.
 A cremation cannot proceed until these documents have been duly completed, signed, and notarized.

 Brooklyn Cremation Services with a Memorial

-A cremation memorial service is generally where the deceased is cremated first, and then a service is held.
-This can be with or without the cremated remains present or can take the form of an ash scattering ceremony.
+A cremation memorial service generally involves cremation first, followed by a service.
+This can be with or without the cremated remains present, or can take the form of an ash scattering ceremony.

-Today we are embracing more novel and alternative memorialization ceremonies.
-Life celebrations can even be held in locations other than places of worship.
-Celebrants are leading and officiating at memorial services, and traditional clergy and ministers.
+Today, we are embracing more novel and alternative memorialization ceremonies.
+Life celebrations can even be held outside places of worship.
+Celebrants, as well as traditional clergy and ministers, are leading and officiating at memorial services.

 Check out our Ultimate Guide to Cremation to learn more about cremation options, regulations, and costs.

-Brooklyn direct cremation service providers – cremation costs & packages
+Brooklyn direct cremation service providers – comparing cremation costs & packages

 Direct cremation in Brooklyn costs $495.
 Contact your nearest DFS Memorials provider to arrange a low-cost cremation.

-Planning ahead can save your surviving family a lot of stress and the emotional and financial burdens of handling the funeral process and costs.
-All monies that you put into a funeral plan in NY must go into a trust fund.
+Planning can save your surviving family a lot of stress and the emotional and financial burdens of handling the funeral process and costs.
+In NY, all funds you put into a funeral plan must be placed in a trust fund.

-Monies paid to a funeral firm for a pre-need contract must be deposited into a suitable trust within ten days of being received.
-There are various options for making payments when preplanning a funeral, from single-pay plans to automatic monthly bank withdrawals.
+Monies paid to a funeral firm under a pre-need contract must be deposited into a suitable trust within 10 days of receipt.
+Various payment options are available when preplanning a funeral, from single-pay plans to automatic monthly bank withdrawals.

-Most funeral service providers will tailor a plan designed to meet your budget constraints.
+Most funeral service providers will tailor a plan to meet your budget constraints.

 Brooklyn Funeral laws governing home death care, embalming & casket sales

-New York is one of only 10 states that does require that families employ the services of a licensed funeral professional to conduct death care services.
+New York is one of only 10 states that require families to employ a licensed funeral professional to conduct death care services.
 Therefore, you are required to use the services of a funeral director even if you plan to conduct a home funeral.

 Embalming is the use of chemicals, internally and externally, to disinfect and temporarily preserve the body.
-There is no NY law that requires embalming.
-But most carriers will require a body to be embalmed prior to shipping.
+Although no NY law requires embalming, most carriers will require a body to be embalmed before shipping.

 The laws of the destination country or state will apply.
 Because of the rapid deterioration of a body after death, NY law requires that bodies held for over 24 hours or in transit must be embalmed, refrigerated, or encased in a leak and odor-proof container.

 Caskets are not required by law in Brooklyn.
-However, there may be cemetery or mausoleum restrictions regarding caskets and outer burial containers or vaults.
-The law does not require a casket for cremation, but some type of container, such as a cardboard box or canvas pouch, is usually required by the crematory.
+However, cemetery or mausoleum restrictions may be regarding caskets, outer burial containers, or vaults.
+The law does not require a casket for cremation, but crematories usually require a container, such as a cardboard box or a canvas pouch.

 If you have a loved one or relative who passed in Brooklyn and you are considering transporting their remains elsewhere to a final resting place, you will need the assistance of a funeral home that is versant in mortuary shipping.

 Our funeral shipping agent in Brooklyn can help you and advise you about the process and potential costs of transporting a body.
-The professional service fee for domestic transfer within the United States is generally around $1,995, and International Repatriation Services cost $6,900.
-The airfare is an additional charge to this.
-So, returning a deceased person to another state or country can work out quite expensive.
+The professional service fee for domestic transfer within the United States is around $1,995, and International Repatriation Services cost $6,900.
+The airfare is an additional charge.
+So, returning a deceased person to another state or country can be pretty expensive.

-As direct cremation is very affordable in Brooklyn, you may wish to consider the option to cremate in NYC and transport the cremated remains.
+As direct cremation is very affordable in Brooklyn, you may wish to consider the option of cremating in NYC and transporting the cremated remains.
 This is likely to cost less than $1,000.

 Visit our Funeral Shipping Section for more detailed information.

 If you travel regularly, you may wish to consider purchasing a Travel Protection Plan.
-This affordable plan covers all your funeral and/or repatriation expenses should you die while away from your residence in Brooklyn.
+This affordable plan covers all your funeral and repatriation expenses if you die while away from your Brooklyn residence.
 Click on the link below to enroll today.

 Donating your body to science in Brooklyn – or ‘no cost’ cremation